-John Mauck has been an attorney for over 30 years, representing many churches and ministries in Chicago to provide religious land use in restricted areas of the city.
+John Mauck has been an attorney for over 40 years, representing many churches and ministries in Chicago to provide religious land use in restricted areas of the city.
 His work drafting the Religious Land Use and Institutionalized Persons Act which became federal law in 2000 has helped congregations across the country freely worship.
-Listen to John's latest interview on the passing of RLUIPA by Things Not Seen.

 “For me, being a lawyer is about serving God," said John.
 “When you do something for a long time it becomes part of who you are—part of your identity.”

 John’s journey with God started at the age of six when his mother sent him to vacation Bible school at a local church.
 He accepted Jesus at that time, but became more focused on his career during his studies at Yale University, where he earned a Bachelor of Arts in 1969.
 While he was earning a Juris Doctor at the University of Chicago Law School, he realized that he had not been able to find meaning in success apart from God, so he began studying the Bible to see if Jesus was really the promised Messiah.
 One day while watching a Christian TV program, he was able to make a decision.
 “I almost blurted out, ‘Jesus, it is so good to see you, I have missed you.’
 And He was right there with me.”

 When John began his legal career litigation was not part of his practice.
 However, in 1985 a church elder, whom John had never met, came to his office and insisted that God had told him to hire John to represent their church in zoning litigation.
 At first John was hesitant, but God confirmed what the elder said and John’s practice now includes civil rights litigation and religious liberties.
 “I like helping to advance the law so that people have more freedom to worship,” he says.
 In addition to religious zoning work, John also practices real estate law and litigation, not-for-profit law and constitutional law.